 Megan O. Brakeley ’06, Food and Garden Educator

-Megan manages the educational garden, supports interns, and helps organize events at the Knoll.
-At Middlebury, Megan studied Spanish and Environmental Studies.
+In this part-time role, Megan manages the educational garden, supports interns, and helps organize events at the Knoll.
+Megan is an alum of Middlebury (Spanish and Environmental Studies).
 She holds a Master of Environmental Management from the Yale School of Forestry and Environmental Studies.
-She is also a third-year Posse mentor.
-Megan is passionate about the power of observing and listening to the natural world, and she enjoys bread baking, flower arranging, skiing, and exploring with her young family. firstname.lastname@example.org
+Prior to this role, Megan worked with the Center for Community Engagement and as a Posse Mentor. email@example.com

 Sophia Calvi ’03.5, Director of Programs, Franklin Environmental Center